The way we eat, and what we eat can have a dramatic effect on our mood and mental outlook.

-Smart fats - the omega 3 and 6 fats found in oily fish (e.g. salmon, sardines, trout, mackerel), raw and unsalted nuts and seeds.
+Smart fats - Omega 3 and 6 fats are found in oily fish (e.g. salmon, sardines, herring, mackerel), raw and unsalted nuts and seeds.
 The effect of omega 3 and 6 fats on brain health has been well researched.
 These fats play a critical part in the structure and function of the brain and therefore can directly affect our mood.
 But these fats cannot be made by the body, so they must form part of our daily diets.
 Aim to include some oily fish in your diet two to three times a week, and have a handful of nuts or seeds each day as a snack or sprinkled on your breakfast cereal or salad.

 Tryptophan – found in fish, chicken, turkey, oats, eggs, cheese and beans.
 Tryptophan is an amino acid (protein is broken down into amino acids), which our body converts into serotonin, our ‘feel good hormone’.
 If you want to boost your mood include some of the tryptophan foods in your diet every day.

 On the flip side, certain foods can worsen our anxiety and should be avoided.
 Try to keep the following at bay:

 Bad mood foods:

 Sugar, refined carbohydrates and caffeine - white bread, pasta, cake, many breakfast cereals such as cornflakes, chocolate, fizzy drinks.
 Eating a diet high in refined carbohydrates and sugar, and regularly drinking teas, coffee and alcohol can play havoc with blood sugar levels and ultimately lead to low mood.
 Diets based on refined foods can reduce your nutrients such as zinc, magnesium and the B vitamins, which are vital for good brain health.